 This past spring, the Jupiters’ relationship with CMS continued with a series of performances alongside vocalist Thomas Hampson that included a new commission for quartet and voice by Mark Adamo.
 They also helped to commission a new quartet by the composer Hannah Lash, which they premiered at the Great Lakes and Aspen Music Festivals (both of which sponsored the commission) over the summer.
 Upcoming projects include a second Beethoven cycle, this time at the Massachusetts Institute of Technology, as well as a new CD release centered around the music of Ravel.
 The Jupiters will also continue their multi-year visiting residency at the Oberlin Conservatory, as well as their regular series of concerts at the beautiful Krannert Performing Arts Center in Champaign-Urbana.

-The quartet has recorded works by Mendelssohn, Beethoven, Shostakovich, and Britten for Marquis records.
-American works by Barber, Seeger, and Gershwin were also recorded for iTunes in conjunction with The Chamber Music Society of Lincoln Center and Deutsche Grammophon.
+The quartet has recorded works by Mendelssohn, Beethoven, Shostakovich, and Britten for Marquis Records.
+American works by Barber, Seeger, and Gershwin were also recorded for iTunes in conjunction with the Chamber Music Society of Lincoln Center and Deutsche Grammophon.